cutelabnyc/messedup-diy/README.md

 The encoders have stability pins too, but they don't need to be removed.

-The small trimmer pot has no nut, washer, or stability pin.
+The small, black-shaft trimmer pot has no nut, washer, or stability pin.

 ![](img/IMG_3464.png)